-- 1 Preface
+- Introduction

-- 4 Introduction
+- The challenge of climate change

-- 6 The challenge of climate change
+- Business as usual

-- 10 Business as usual
+- Dealing with complex structures of risks

-- 16 Dealing with complex structures of risks
+- Mitigation options

-- 21 Mitigation options
+- 6 Key strategies: a case study on Germany

-- 40 Key strategies: a case study on Germany
+- 41 Conclusions

-- 44 Conclusions
+- References

-- 45 References
+- 45 Abbreviations

-The Author:
+The Author

-Dr. Felix Chr.
-Matthes graduated in electrical engineering (Diplom-Ingenieur) and in policy sciences (Dr.rer.pol.).
-After working in the industry for a number of years, he works with the Freiburg-based Öko-Institut (Institute for Applied Ecology) in its Berlin office since 1991.
-He published a number of studies on national and international energy and climate policy and is active in policy advice at the national and EU level.
-From 2000 to 2002 he was a Scientific Member of the Study Commission "Sustainable Energy in the Framework of Globalization and Liberalization" of the German Federal Parliament.
+Felix Christian Matthes has a doctorate in political science and a degree in engineering.
+After a number of years in industry, he has worked at the Berlin office of the Freiburg Institute for Applied Ecology since 1991.
+He has published a series of studies on German and international energy and climate policy, and consults on national and European levels.
+From 2000 to 2002, he was a scientific member of the German government commission on "Sustainable Energy within the Framework of Globalization and Deregulation".

-Nuclear Issues Papers, No. 6 Nuclear Energy and Climate Change By Felix Chr.
+Nuclear Issues Papers, No. 6: Nuclear Energy and Climate Change By Felix Chr.
 Matthes © Heinrich Böll Foundation 2005 All rights reserved